mongodb/mongo-php-driver-legacy/README.md

 The tests are not available as part of the PECL package, but they are available on [Github](http://www.github.com/mongodb/mongo-php-driver/tree/master/tests).
-To run the test, you'll have to configure the tests/mongo-test-cfg.inc file.
+To run the test, you'll have to configure the tests/mongo-test-cfg.inc file (copy the tests/mongo-test-cfg.inc.template to tests/mongo-test-cfg.inc and edit it).
 By default, the tests will be executed in several different environments;
 (currently:)
 * Replicaset (without authentication)